carlostoek/a1/INTEGRATION_GUIDE.md

 - Added feature_coming_soon callback as placeholder for future functionality
 - Added vip_generate_token and vip_config_tiers for better navigation
 - All new features accessible through restructured menu system

+## Notification System Integration
+- Centralized notification service for all user communications
+- Template-based system for consistent messaging
+- Integration with gamification features (score updates, rewards)
+- Integration with subscription management (expiration warnings)
+- Proper error handling when users block the bot or chats are unavailable

 ## Testing Recommendations